MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/clients-and-devices/skype-room-systems-v2-0.md

 - Access to HTTP ports 80 and 443.

-- TCP and UDP ports configured as described in [Port requirements for Lync Server 2013](https://technet.microsoft.com/en-us/library/gg398798%28v=ocs.15%29.aspx) for on premise Skype for Business implementations, or[Office 365 URLs and IP address ranges](https://support.office.com/en-us/article/Office-365-URLs-and-IP-address-ranges-8548a211-3fe7-47cb-abb1-355ea5aa88a2?ui=en-US&amp;rs=en-US&amp;ad=US) for Skype for Business online implementations.
+- TCP and UDP ports configured as described in [Port requirements for Lync Server 2013](https://technet.microsoft.com/en-us/library/gg398798%28v=ocs.15%29.aspx) for on premise Skype for Business implementations, or [Office 365 URLs and IP address ranges](https://support.office.com/en-us/article/Office-365-URLs-and-IP-address-ranges-8548a211-3fe7-47cb-abb1-355ea5aa88a2?ui=en-US&amp;rs=en-US&amp;ad=US) for Skype for Business online implementations.

 > [!IMPORTANT]
 > Be sure to use a wired 1 Gbps network connection to assure you will have the needed bandwidth.